ncatlab/nlab-content/pages/2/7/6/9/9672/content.md

 ## Idea

 In [[proof theory]] and the theory of [[programming languages]], the term "logical relations" refers to a certain style of argument used in proving results such as [[strong normalization]] or [[observational equivalence]].
-Although there is no precise definition, typically a logical relation (or _logical predicate_) corresponds to a _family_ of relations (or predicates) defined by induction on [[types]], and such that the definition of the relations mirrors the logical structure of the types.
+Although there is no precise definition, typically a logical relation (or _logical predicate_) corresponds to a _family_ of (sometimes unary) [[relations]] defined by induction on [[types]], and such that the definition of the relation at a particular type mirrors the logical structure of that type in an appropriate sense.

 ## Example